PeterCamilleri/mysh/README.md

 Topic         | Description
 --------------|----------------------------------------------------
-rubygems vers | The installed version of rubygems. latest vers   | The latest version of rubygems available. marshal vers  | The version of the Marshal format for your Ruby. host          | Get the default RubyGems API host.
+about         | About rubygems. version       | The current version of rubygems. latest        | The latest version of rubygems available. marshal       | The version of the marshal format for your Ruby. host          | Get the default RubyGems API host.
 This is normally https://rubygems.org. sources       | Returns an Array of sources to fetch remote gems from. gem folder    | The path where gems are to be installed.